Entertainment & Special Event Insurance — Kelly Insurance Group

 REVIEW QUOTES & SELECT COVERAGE

-We present you with quote options, explain the differences in coverage terms, limits, exclusions, and premium, and make a recommendation based on your specific event profile.
-We never push you toward the most expensive option — we push you toward the right option.
-We'll also flag any coverage gaps you need to be aware of before binding.
+We present quote options, explain the differences in terms, limits, and exclusions, and make a recommendation based on your specific event profile.
+We don't push you toward the most expensive option — we point you toward the right one, and we flag any coverage gaps you should know about before binding.

 5